Our Top Highlights in Kuching

 Sarawak State Legislative Assembly and Astana Palace

-From the Darul Hana Bridge, the Sarawak State Legislative Assembly, or DUN for short, is one of the eye-catchers you see.
+From the Darul Hana Bridge, the Sarawak State Legislative Assembly, or DUN for short, is one of the eye-catchers you will see.

 Standing next to it is the Astana Palace if you are wondering what building that is.